-You have to experience the re-enactment of the Morgan Lewis Mill during the second Sunday in each month between February and May to understand the mix of emotions… as this historical monument comes to action.
-You see over the last few years during the Sugar crop season this 19th century sugar museum is functional with its sails all in place… It’s a wonderful sight.
+You have to experience the re-enactment of the Morgan Lewis Mill during the second Sunday of each month between February and May to understand the mix of emotions… as this historical monument comes to action.
+You see over the last few years during the Sugar crop season this 19th-century sugar museum is functional with its sails all in place… It’s a wonderful sight.

 Where Is Morgan Lewis Mill Located

 Morgan Lewis Windmill is Located in the rugged… but beautiful northeast of Barbados the windmill is a fitting reminder of an era when Barbados used the energy of the wind to power its main industry.
 Built around 1798 this well-preserved Dutch-style mill stands as a compelling argument for the use of renewable energy… in an era of rising oil prices, global warming, rising sea levels, and the general destruction of our fragile ecosystem.

 The mill has been touted, as one of the wonders of Barbados… this historic unique stone mill is the property of the Barbados National Trust a charitable non-profit organization charged with the responsibility of preserving the island’s unique heritage.

 You’ll be amazed by this fascinating tourist attraction… and even more fascinated by the appetising cane juice, made from the grinding of the organic sugar cane during the visitor season.
 After the main season is over the mill restoration and maintenance so if you visit during this time you’ll notice that the sail is taken down.

 If you would like to take a step back into a bygone era of Barbados sugar and rum production, then a stop over at the Morgan Lewis Mill is recommended for you.
 This tour gives you a sneak peek into how sugar was made during the 17th century.
 Here is what you’ll get…